montoyo/lmc-rs/README.md

 control over all of its aspects, but also provides _no-headaches_, _easy-to-use_ functions if all you need is an MQTT client with no concerns for performance.

-## Features

-The following (non-default) features can be enabled:

- - `tls` for TLS support
- - `dangerous_tls` to allow dangerous TLS functions, such as the one that enables you to bypass server certificate verification

 ## Example use

 First, add the crate to your dependencies in `Cargo.toml`: